-For all projects identified as products of the Master Plan effort, the Proposer shall define the scope, budget and schedule for each project individually.
-Additionally, the Proposer shall be tasked with identifying potential funding sources for these projects, and to provide a funding schedule to realize these projects.
+For all six of the existing and planned projects listed above, the scope of the Master Plan includes defining the scope of each individual project, as well as developing a project budget and project schedule for each.
+The Proposers shall identify potential funding sources for these six projects, and to provide a funding schedule to realize these projects.